gino2010/AndroidWidgetTools/README.md

 -----------------
 This is a recode version in android studio

+This widget will open remote adb service for LAN work.
+Only support for wifi.

 Set service.adb.tcp.port property to open or close wireless adb

 Notice: Widget needs root permission